milutinke/MCC.js/docs/Commands.md

 ## - `LogDebugToConsoleTranslated`

 **Description:**

-Log a translated string in to the MCC debug console channel
+Log a translated string in to the MCC debug console channel.

 **Parameters:**

 - `message`

   **Type:** `string`

 **Return type:** `boolean`